ulissesalmeida/cpf/README.md

 [![Coverage Status](https://coveralls.io/repos/github/ulissesalmeida/cpf/badge.svg?branch=master)](https://coveralls.io/github/ulissesalmeida/cpf?branch=master)

 CPF is an acronym for "Cadastro de Pessoa Físicas," it's a unique number associated with a person that the Brazilian government maintains.
-With this number, it is possible to check if a person has any irregularity on tax payments, if they are alive and many other status that are provided from Brazilian government services or private company services.
+With this number, it is possible to check to retrieve information about the person.
+For example, some companies or government services can offer data about the CPF like the person's name, or if the person is alive or has debts.

 This library provides a validation that checks if the number is a valid CPF number.
 The CPF has check digit algorithm is similar to